-3. The difference between a complaints and disciplinary procedure
+The difference between a complaints, disciplinary and grievance procedure

 Complaints procedure: this may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
 Depending on the nature and source of the complaint, the committee will make a decision as to how best to approach reaching a resolution.